aleenamad/Tunely-Lab-1/README.md

 * support storing song information (with full CRUD) (mongoose embedded)
 * add a second major route for artist information  (mongoose reference)

+### On Working in Groups

+Refer to [this markdown file](https://git.generalassemb.ly/WDIplus-ATX/Tunely-Lab/blob/master/working-in-a-group.md) for advice on how to work in a group.

 ### Project Planning